Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 # Abstract

-*This project is a Parking application for academic purpose.
 The aim of Perfect Parking is to create a parking system that will replace outdated systems and to help stop the widespread problem that is parking in our cities.
-So, the goal in this project is to improve the effectiveness of finding parking spaces and to also relieve the stress of the users looking for parking by implementing new and innovative features.
-I will do this by building a client server APIs and website that will show the user exactly where the parking is.
-The sever will be supported by parking monitor clients powered by OpenCV to detect if a parking spot has been filled or made empty.*
+The goal in this project is to improve the effectiveness of finding parking spaces and to also relieve the stress of the users looking for parking by implementing new and innovative features.
+This will be done by building a client server APIs and website that will show the user exactly where the parking is.
+The sever will be supported by parking monitor clients powered by OpenCV to detect if a parking spot has been filled or made empty.

 # Table of Contents {#table-of-contents .unnumbered}